Home High Level Design V

 • then, we query the key value store for these segments to get a list of places inside these segments

-• issue - not all segments have the same number of places. some segments might be very dense, while others sparse
+• issue - not all segments have the same no. of places. some segments might be dense, while others sparse

 • quad trees have four children, and each leaf node represents some interesting spatial information (in our case, it is a segment)